Do felines need high protein cat food? And if so, "how much?"

 Note: Because too much protein, as well as not enough protein, can lead to health problems in your cat, it's really best that you ask your veterinarian how much your particular and unique kitty needs.

 Your veterinarian will often make a recommendation for a particular brand, but sometimes these recommendations are influenced by the brand(s) they are selling.

 So you might want to ask them for general guidelines (e.g., does my kitty need high protein cat food, and if so, how much), then do your own research and comparisons.

 The Association of American Feed Control Officials (AAFCO) sets minimum guidelines for nutrition standards for pet food.

 Pet food companies do not have to legally follow these standards, and some people believe that their standards, in general, are not set high enough for the good health of our beloved pets.

-But we can use AAFCO guidelines as a starting point.
+But we can still use AAFCO guidelines as a starting point.